-French Bee, a relatively new player in the airline industry, has made significant strides in establishing a reputation for safety since its inception in 2016 (launched as “French Blue,” rebranded to French bee in 2018).
+French Bee has made significant strides in establishing a reputation for safety since its inception in 2016.
+The airline launched as “French Blue” and rebranded to French bee in 2018.
 As a low-cost carrier based in France, it operates long-haul flights primarily between Paris and various destinations in the Caribbean and the Indian Ocean.
 The airline is a subsidiary of the Dubreuil Group, which has a long history in aviation and has invested heavily in ensuring that French Bee adheres to high safety standards.

 The airline’s safety record is strong, with no fatal accidents to date.
-One BEA-investigated serious incident occurred on 2020-02-04 during a go-around at Paris-Orly; the investigation was closed in July 2021 with no injuries reported (BEA case F-HREV, 2021; SKYbrary summary, 2020).
-The airline’s commitment to safety is reflected in its operational practices and the technology it employs.
+One BEA-investigated serious incident occurred on 2020-02-04 during a go-around at Paris-Orly.
+The investigation closed in July 2021 with no injuries reported (BEA case F-HREV, 2021; SKYbrary summary, 2020).
+The airline’s commitment to safety shows in its operational practices and the technology it employs.

-French Bee operates a modern fleet of Airbus A350 aircraft—six A350s (4 × A350-900 and 2 × A350-1000) as of 2025-09-12—equipped with advanced safety systems that enhance operational reliability (Planespotters, updated 2025-09-12; French bee fleet page).
+French Bee operates a modern fleet of Airbus A350 aircraft—six A350s (4 × A350-900 and 2 × A350-1000)—equipped with advanced safety systems that enhance operational reliability (Planespotters; French bee fleet page).
 The combination of a modern fleet and a strong safety culture has positioned French Bee as a reliable choice for travelers concerned about safety.

 Key Takeaways

-- The airline follows strict safety measures and procedures to ensure the well-being of its passengers and crew, operating under France’s DGAC oversight and complying with EASA Air Operations rules (Part-CAT/Part-ORO) (EASA Air OPS, 2025-02-14; FAA/DGAC oversight note, 2023).
+- The airline follows strict safety measures and procedures to ensure the well-being of its passengers and crew.
+It operates under France’s DGAC oversight and complies with EASA Air Operations rules (Part-CAT/Part-ORO) (EASA Air OPS, 2025-02-14; FAA/DGAC oversight note, 2023).

 - French Bee’s pilots undergo rigorous, recurrent training aligned with EASA requirements (EASA Part-ORO GM/AMC, updated 2025-07-09).